VAAlex-ux/Power-Distribution-CAD-4-Marine-Electrical-Design-3-Autonomous-Hybrid-EHD-Propulsion-System/README.md

-This is a prototype of an automated marine microgrid integrating solar overcharge driven electrohydrodynamic thrust with hydro-regenerative battery balancing.
+This is a prototype of an automated marine microgrid integrating solar overcharge drive electrohydrodynamic thrust over hydro-regenerative battery balancing.

 **System Overview**

-This project presents solid-state marine vessel architecture that synthesizes advanced microgrid power routing with frontier atmospheric plasma dynamics.
-The system eliminates traditional mechanical propulsion vulnerabilities like friction, transmission loss and propeller cavitation by utilizing a fully insulated, asymmetric electrohydrodynamic sail as a dynamic energy buffer.

-The Battery Management System acts as a central closed-loop logic gate switching the vessel through three discrete thermodynamic states.
+This proposal explains a solid-state marine vessel architecture which synthesizes state-of-the-art microgrid power routing with leading frontier atmospheric plasma dynamics.
+It circumvents the commonly encountered mechanical ship propulsion pitfalls of surface friction, gear transmission inefficiency and prop cavitation by employing a fully dielectric eliptic asymmetric electrohydrodynamic sail as a real-time dynamic energy buffer.
+The Cell Management System acts as a near-perfect closed-loop logic gate which phases the craft through three distinct thermodynamic states.

+**State 1: Solar Overcharge Shunt Max Drive Activation**

+When excess charge saturates the chemical energy conduit volume and the counter-based battery pack reaches "high" state of charge (SoC) $`\text{SoC} \ge \text{SoC}_{\text{high}}`$ and refuses to accept additional electrons the BMS instantaneously isolates the solar-to-cells energy transfer pathway, unleashing the energy excess into the high-voltage step-up stage which will draw the high-voltage, low-current electric spark energized from the Sun to the asymmetry of the underpowered sail where ionic wind immediately propels the craft forward and turns electrical potential into thrust.

+**State 2: Nominal Solar Energy Harvest Cruising State**

+When the craft is cruising along in steady state operational conditions with day-light solar vector flux density operating on the arrays within nominal design specifications, with the pack power state of charge within "green" safe cruising limits $`\text{SoC}_{\text{low}} < \text{SoC} < \text{SoC}_{\text{high}}`$, then the spheroid sail asymmetry is throttled down or turned off and the solar arrays are routed directly into the pack as a charge saturation buffer and the hydro-generators are locked into a minimum-drag passive mode.

+**State 3: Hydro-Regenerative Power Recovery Mode**

+When the cells unloading rate suddenly drops to a negative power derivative due to a cloud front passing overhead, such as defined by $`\frac{dI_{\text{solar}}}{dt} < \text{Threshold}_{\text{drop}}`$, then the spheroid sail asymmetry is de-energized and extracted, the hydro-generator deployment system is engaged, (or a hull mounted regeneration circuit activated) forming a continuous bridge between the forward momentum and the generator rotor disk to sustain and resuscitate the air-to-electric conversion cycle.
+The ship's forward kinetic momentum $`M_{\text{ship}} \cdot v`$ drives the water past the generator, spinning the rotor to produce AC power.

 **Mode 1: Solar Overcharge Shunt Max Drive Trigger**